Vepar/Node-Server-Boilerplate/README.md

+# About #
-this repository is for the web code of the Bradslist project.
+This repository is for the web code of the Bradslist project.
 Before pulling down, make sure you have npm and node installed -
 * https://github.com/nodejs/node-v0.x-archive/wiki/Installing-Node.js-via-package-manager